 We hope thus to help you in your work to support and enhance self-care, and hope many of you will similarly help us help others also in a joint effort to strengthen self-care in Europe.

-b.
-The e-bug.eu initiative has a lot of teaching material, games, and downloadable material in 31 languages.
+For more on infections, the e-bug.eu initiative has a lot of teaching material, games, and downloadable material in 31 languages.
 This focuses not on self care in a broad sense, but rather on prevention of communicable diseases; these though including quite a few ailments, that falls within self care.

 Reports and research

 In trying to promote self-care, looking at previous work – and being able to stand on its shoulders – are of course often necessary.
 We do not suggest that we have The Comprehensive list of reports made and research done, but will try to gather and expand a repository of central pieces.

 a.
 The Joint Action CHRODIS has looked quite closely at health promotion, especially within chronic conditions – a lot of these are naturally also applicable for common self care.